There are a lot of reasons why your AC system freezes up.

 Malfunctioning blower motor or relay—A blower motor working at an incorrect speed or not working at all can cause freezing.
 It could also be irregular, starting at full speed and slowing down after it gets warm.
 Or a relay could cause it to start one time and not the following time.
 In either state, you will need to contact Finch Air Conditioning & Heating to correct the problem.

-Scheduling yearly AC maintenance or heat pump maintenance can help you avoid this malfunction.
+Scheduling yearly AC maintenance can help you avoid this malfunction.
 Our techs will fully check and clean your system, which often allows us to catch minor problems before they turn into major issues.